 a pointer to the managed data,

-On top of this, there is the managing data structure allocated, but it’s shared among the managing objects.
+On top of this, there is the memory taken by the control data structure allocated, but it’s not a big deal, because it’s shared among the managing objects.

-A pointer to the managed data could be kept in the managing data structure, but then getting to the managed data would involve an extra indirect access, thwarting performance.
+A pointer to the managed data could be kept in the control data structure, but then getting to the managed data would involve an extra indirect access, thwarting performance.

 When creating the managed data and the managing object, we can write the type of the managed data twice (and perhaps introduce bugs):